top of page

 Slow Infusion Method (Recommended)

-• Fill a clean, dry jar halfway with dried roots or berries, or ¾ full with dried leaves and flowers
+• Fill a clean, dry glass jar halfway with dried roots or berries, or about three-quarters full with dried leaves and flowers

-• Store in a cool, dry place for about a month, shaking occasionally
+• Store in a cool, dark place for 4–6 weeks, shaking gently every few days

-• Strain out the herbs from the oil using a fine mesh strainer or cheesecloth
+• Strain through cheesecloth or a fine mesh strainer

-• Label and date your infused oil, storing the oil in a cool, dark place
+• Label, date, and store in a cool, dark place

 Quick Infusion Method